GeostatsGuy/GeostatsPy/README.md

 plt.show()

 ```

-I also have various lecture notes, demonstrations and example workflows on GitHub (see link below), and some tutorials on my YouTube channel (see link below).
-I will continue to add more.
-I'm just getting started,
+I also have various lecture notes, demonstrations and example workflows on GitHub (see link below), and lectures and tutorials on my YouTube channel (see link below).
+I hope that this is helpful,

 *Michael*